(401) 273-9419

 Breaking Ground on Food System Resilience: SCLT’s Cranston Food Hub Takes Shape

 After months of planning and preparation, Southside Community Land Trust has officially broken ground on the Cranston Food Hub at Urban Edge Farm, a transformational project that will strengthen Rhode Island’s local food system from the ground up.
-With construction set to begin this summer, this $1.7 million facility represents a crucial investment in the middle of our food supply chain, addressing critical infrastructure gaps that have long limited the growth potential of small-scale, historically underserved farmers in the Providence Metro Area.
+This $1.7 million facility represents a crucial investment in the middle of our food supply chain, addressing critical infrastructure gaps that have long limited the growth potential of small-scale, historically underserved farmers in the Providence Metro Area.

 This project comes at a critical time for Rhode Island’s agricultural community.
-With the state having the highest agricultural real estate values in the nation at $24,059 per acre – six times the national average – small farmers face enormous pressure to maximize productivity on limited land.
+With the state having the highest agricultural real estate values in the nation, small farmers face enormous pressure to maximize productivity on limited land.
 Currently, 72% of Rhode Island farms occupy fewer than 50 acres, and 61% generate less than $10,000 in annual revenue.
-The Cranston Food Hub will help level the playing field by providing shared infrastructure that individual small farms could never afford on their own.
+The new food hub in Cranston will help level the playing field by providing shared infrastructure that individual small farms could never afford on their own.

 The impact extends far beyond farm economics.
 In the communities SCLT serves, up to 60% of families live below the federal poverty level, and food insecurity affects 29% of households statewide, rising to nearly 50% among Black and Latino families.
 The hub will significantly boost SCLT’s Produce Aggregation Program, which has seen remarkable growth from $3,500 in farmer revenues in 2017 to $190,000 in 2023.
 This facility will ensure that fresh, culturally familiar produce from local farms can reach thousands more Rhode Islanders, including through SCLT’s innovative VeggieRx program that partners with healthcare providers to prescribe fresh produce to food-insecure patients.

 Looking ahead, this investment in climate-smart infrastructure positions Rhode Island’s food system for long-term resilience.
 The facility’s 20-year lifespan means it can evolve alongside changing agricultural needs while supporting SCLT’s expanding farmer training programs and land access initiatives.
-As extreme weather events and supply chain disruptions continue to threaten food security nationwide, projects like the Cranston Food Hub demonstrate how strategic investments in local infrastructure can create lasting solutions that benefit farmers, consumers, and communities alike.
+As extreme weather events and supply chain disruptions continue to threaten food security nationwide, projects like this food hub demonstrate how strategic investments in local infrastructure can create lasting solutions that benefit farmers, consumers, and communities alike.

-With construction beginning soon and the facility expected to be operational by summer 2027, the Cranston Food Hub represents more than just a building.
+With construction beginning soon and the facility expected to be operational by summer 2027, the food hub represents more than just a building.
 It’s a foundation for a more equitable, resilient, and thriving local food system that will serve Rhode Island for generations to come.

 Read more